N\'eron models of jacobians over base schemes of dimension greater than 1: Alignment is equivalent to flatness of closure of unit section in the relative Picard space

 Write $\eta_1, \cdots, \eta_n$ for the generic points of $\on{Spec}A/a$ - these are height 1 prime ideals in $S$.
 Write $m_i$ for the order of vanishing of $a$ at $\eta_i$.
 Let $H$ be a connected component of the graph $\Gamma_s(a)$.
 Then for each $1 \le i \le n$, let $Z_i^1, \cdots, Z_i^{r_i}$ denote the vertices of $\Gamma_{\eta_i}$ which are images under the specialisation map of vertices in $H$.
 We can view each $Z_i^j$ as a prime Weil divisor on $C$.

 \begin{definition} Define a Weil divisor $\on{div}(a;H)$ by

 We call such divisors \emph{primitive fibral Cartier divisors}; the name will be justified by the following lemma. \end{definition}

 \begin{lemma} In the above setup, we have that $\on{div}(a;H)$ is a Cartier divisor on $C$. \end{lemma} \begin{proof} We may assume $S$ is complete.
-Since $C$ is noetherian, it is enough to check at closed points.
+Since $C$ is noetherian, integral and normal it is enough by \cref{lem:check_on_closed} to check that $D$ is Cartier at closed points of $C$.
+Since $C \ra S$ is proper it maps closed points to closed points, and so it is enough to check that $D$ is Cartier at all closed points of the closed fibre of $C \ra S$.

 The result is clear at smooth points in the fibre (since smooth over regular implies regular), so it is enough to look at points of $C$ corresponding to edges in $\Gamma_s$.
 Let $e$ be an edge of $\Gamma_s$.
-If $e$ has exactly 0 or 2 endpoints in $H$ (for example, if $e$ is not in $E(a)$) then this is easy; in the first case the divisor $\on{div}(a;H)$ is cut out near the point corresponding to $e$ by the function $1$, and in the second case by the function $a$.
-We may thus suppose that the edge $e$ is in $E(a)$, and has one vertex $v$ in $H$ and one vertex $v'$ not in $H$.
+If $e$ has exactly 0 or 2 endpoints in $H$ (for example, if $e$ is not in $E(a)$) then this is easy; in the first case the divisor $\on{div}(a;H)$ is cut out near the point corresponding to $e$ by a unit, and in the second case by the function $a$.
+To see this second case, we first reduce (by looking at the local ring on $S$ at one of the $\eta_i$) to the case where $S$ is a DVR, $\eta_i$ is the closed point, and $a$ is a power of a uniformiser $\pi$, so $a = \pi^{m_i}$.
+Let $e$ be an edge with both endpoints in $H$, and let $Z$ and $Z'$ be the irreducible components of $C_{\eta_i}$ corresponding to those endpoints, so that near the point $e$ the divisor $\on{div}(a;H)$ is given by $m_i(Z + Z')$.
+Now $\on{ord}_Z(\pi) = 1$, for example because the maximal ideal of the local ring at $Z$ is generated by $\pi$, and the same for $Z'$.
+Then near the point $e$ we have that $\on{div}(a;H) = m_i(Z + Z') = m_i\on{div} \pi = \on{div} a$.

+It remains to treat the case where the edge $e$ is in $E(a)$, and has one vertex $v$ in $H$ and one vertex $v'$ not in $H$.

-Let $b = a^n$ denote the label of $e$, so the completed local ring at the closed point $e$ on $C$ is isomorphic to
+Let $b$ denote the label of $e$, so the completed local ring at the closed point $e$ on $C$ is isomorphic to